CINPLA/exdir-cli/README.md

 ## Documentation ##

-This project is currently undocumented.
+Use `exdir --help` to list available commands.
-Please use `exdir --help` to list available commands.
+More documentation will be added at a later point in time.